imsazzad/name-entity-recognition/Readme.md

 ## How to run evaluation
 Only after running training you can run the below command.
 Otherwise, there will be no model in the model directory.
-Though I have saved my model in the directory.
+Though I have saved my model in the 'best_model' directory.

+run the following command from project root
+- -f for validation data file
+- -d for from where to load the saved model
+-
-`python app/evaulate_ner_model.py -f lifebit-nlp-data/test.pkl -d app/model/`
+`python app/evaulate_ner_model.py -f lifebit-nlp-data/test.pkl -d app/best_model/`

 Folder Structure
 ============================